priscillalynn/codepath-web103-prework/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
-- Working on design first then functional components wasn't the way to go.
-Had to restart.
+- Went from working on design first then functional components to the other way around
+- Using React Router to basically make two projects in one then going with the better one
+- Moving files and modules to vite after forgetting it was supposed to go in the vite-project folder
 - Figuring out proper file structure while using vite
-- Small design challenges (getting images to display on card components)
+- Numerous design challenges (getting images to display on card components, page hero to display on each page, a LOT of conditional rendering)
+- and probably more

 ## License